|

 in a community had to do to live together, even if they were prejudiced.

-Lutheran pastor (John Heard) won’t marry them because she speaks only German
+Heard) won’t marry them because she speaks only German (which is rendered

-rejected.
-(At one point, a leaflet opposing conscription occurs, which would
+point, a leaflet opposing conscription occurs, which would have violated

-have violated Woodrow Wilson’s sedition laws in the era.)
-There is a subplot,
+Woodrow Wilson’s sedition laws in the era.)
+There is a subplot, reminiscent

-reminiscent of the Tully film, about an auction foreclosure of a farm.
-But we
+of the Tully film, about an auction foreclosure of a farm.
+But we come back

-come back again to seeing this film as a statement about how marriage was a
+again to seeing this film as a statement about how marriage was a means to

-means to social validation, a way of establishing a domain that allowed a man
+social validation, a way of establishing a domain that allowed a man to carry

 Sarah, Plain and Tall (1991, Hallmark,